 - In order to progress automatically into the M.A. program, students must achieve a grade of B or higher in each of the graduate courses being counted for the undergraduate degree.
 Students not meeting this requirement will have the earned grade applied to the undergraduate degree only and must apply for readmission into the graduate program.

-- A student completing the bachelor’s degree requirements with an accumulated GPA less than 3.25 is automatically terminated from the Accelerated Graduate Degree M.A.
-Program.
+- A student completing the bachelor’s degree requirements with an accumulated GPA less than 3.25 is automatically terminated from the Accelerated Graduate Degree Program.
 They will still receive their bachelor’s degree, if they meet the requirements of the undergraduate program.

 - A student who becomes ineligible to participate in or withdraws from the Accelerated Graduate Degree Program can no longer qualify for waiving any of the courses taken as an undergraduate towards their master’s degree.
 It is the responsibility of the student to recognize his/her eligibility status.

 - A student may withdraw from an approved Accelerated Graduate Degree Program at any time by informing, in writing, the undergraduate advisor and the graduate advisor.
 A copy of this request to withdraw will be sent to the Graduate College.

 Course requirements for the AGDP

 The program requires the completion of 30 total credit hours:

-- Up to 12 credits of 5000-level courses taken as an undergraduate student (12 credits)
+- Up to twelve credits of 5000-level courses taken as an undergraduate student (12 credits)

 - Any three of the following 6000-level courses as a graduate student (9 credits)